Frenet Curves and Successor Curves: Generic Parametrizations of the Helix and Slant Helix: Frenet Space Curves

 Conversely, if $\Kal F_1$ is periodic with positive Lancret curvature, its Frenet development is a twodimensional closed loop not meeting the origin.
 Any predecessor apparatus is also periodic and its total torsion corresponds to the polar angle traversed during a full loop (theorem \ref{predecessor}), therefore it is an integer multiple of $2\pi$.
 If $\kappa_1>0$, the Frenet development cannot loop around the origin and the total torsion of the predecessor curve vanishes (compare \cite{hartl}: 37). \end{rem}

 \begin{rem}[Closed Spherical Curves] In the case of {\em lines of curvature} (remark \ref{darbouxframe}), the {\em Darboux moving frame} forms a Bishop frame.
-Because the surface normal in any point is unique up to sign, a closed line of curvature of length $L$ has a $2L$-periodic Bishop frame and its total torsion is $k\pi$ (\cite{menninger}: 61; \cite{qinli}).
+Because the surface normal in any point is unique up to sign, a closed line of curvature of length $L$ has a $2L$-periodic Bishop frame and its total torsion is $k\pi$ (\cite{fenchel1934}; \cite{menninger}: 61; \cite{qinli}).
 Spherical curves are a special case of lines of curvature.
-Their Bishop development lies on a straight line not meeting the origin.
-In the case of a closed spherical Frenet curve of length $L$, both Frenet and Bishop frame are $L$-periodic and the total torsion must be a multiple of $2\pi$.
-Since the Bishop development lies in the interior of a half-plane, the torsion angle is $<\pi$ and the total torsion vanishes (\cite{menninger}: 60-65). \end{rem}
+Their Bishop development lies on a straight line not meeting the origin (\cite{bishop}).
+A closed spherical Frenet curve of length $L$ has $L$-periodic Frenet and Bishop frames and, as is well known, its total torsion vanishes (\cite{menninger}: 61-64). \end{rem}